Code Enforcement / Property Maintenance Division

 Our goal is to have a cleaner and more beautiful city for its residents and those visiting

-What Is a Code Enforcement Officer
+What Is a Code Compliance Officer

 A Code Enforcement Officer is there to ensure all city, state and federal laws and codes are followed, depending on the type of complaint.
 Many local governments employ officers whose job it is to enforce the regulations.
 The codes usually cover nuisance concerns and property maintenance.
 A code enforcement officer is informed about a possible violation through complaints, governmental agencies or by discovering the violation on his own.